mrniceguy127/16-bit-cpu/README.md

 ```

 At the moment, you would put this in a plain text file called "in.txt" and save it.
 Then, you would place the assembler executable file in the same directory.
 Then, you run the executable and you will be given 3 files (at the moment): "out.bin.txt", ''out.hex.txt", and "out.hex.boot.txt".
 These files are as follows (with example output from input):
-- out.bin.txt - The binary version of the program machine code.
+- `out.bin.txt` - The binary version of the program machine code.
-  - The output is attached to this email.
-- out.hex.txt - The hexadecimal version of the program machine code.
+- `out.hex.txt` - The hexadecimal version of the program machine code.
-  - The output is attached to this email.
-- out.hex.boot.txt - A bootable hexadecimal version of the machine code.
+- `out.hex.boot.txt` - A bootable hexadecimal version of the machine code.
 You can place all of this into the input device and set the first RAM address to (in hex) 0001 and the CPU will boot up the program from this input.
-  - The output is attached to this email.

 To demonstrate that this program works, Here is a screenshot with the resulting output of the bootable program (using 10, in decimal, as the input to the program):